ishiijp/dotkms/README.md

 ## How to load a .kms file

-All commands can specify the path of .kms file like:
+All commands can specify the path of .kms file like:

 ```bash
 $ dotkms encrypt ./mysecret.txt --env ./somewhere/.kms